johmarjac/Snow.ly/README.md

 # Snow.ly

-A small, simple and efficient CMS built for programmers
+Snowly is a simple CMS built using Laravel & Vue.js.